zodac/folding-stats/README.md

 # Contributing

 Would you like to contribute?
-[CONTRIBUTING.md](CONTRIBUTING.md) has details on how!
+[Check here](CONTRIBUTING.md) for details on how.

 ---

 # Contact Us

-We are currently running the competition over at [ExtremeHW](https://forums.extremehw.net/forum/125-extreme-team-folding/), so you can find us over there.
+We are currently running the competition over at [ExtremeHW](https://forums.extremehw.net/forum/125-extreme-team-folding/), so you can get in touch with us over there.

 ---

 # License

-The *Folding@Home Team Competition* source code is released under the [MIT License](http://www.opensource.org/licenses/MIT).
+The source code is released under the [MIT License](http://www.opensource.org/licenses/MIT).